godotengine/godot-website/collections/_article/we-should-all-use-gltf-20-export-3d-assets-game-engines.md

 ### Support glTF!

 For glTF to succeed, it needs strong developer adoption.
-Ask your favorite 3D modelling software or engine developer to support it!
+Ask your favorite 3D modeling software or engine developer to support it!

 Currently, the Blender exporter is in the works and not complete, and there is no support at all for Autodesk products (export plug-ins need to be written).